ynovytskyy/ynovytskyy.github.io/_posts/2018-04-02-spring-boot-admin-in-kubernetes.md

 docker build -t spring-boot-admin . cd ..
 ```
 Now we have Docker container image of Spring Boot Admin in our local Docker image repo.
-Now let's push to it to `GCP Container Registry (GCR)`.
+Let's push it to `GCP Container Registry (GCR)`.
 Tag your image according to <https://cloud.google.com/container-registry/docs/pushing-and-pulling#choosing_a_registry_name>
 ```bash
 gcloud beta auth configure-docker # in the future the "beta" piece should not be needed